jamesgrams/guystation/README.md

 * The remote controller sometimes does not work until you touch the GuyStation screen on mobile.
 * The resolution is incorrect for a PIP video for N64
 * PC games that install won't work in Samba mode unless the installed directory for Wine programs is also mapped.
+* m64py changes the Mupen64Plus dimensions when you use it.

 ## Credits and Special Thanks
 * Game Boy Advance and DS Lite icons: [David Pérez](https://thenounproject.com/david730/)